tuykin/state_machine/README.md

 TODO:
 - callbacks
+- add before/after to states
+- where to setup state? initialize - bad solution.
+It's not override-safe
 - guards
 - diagram
 - extract state to class
 - extract states_collection to class
 - extract transition to class
+- extract event to class
 - check if method already defined
 - check transitions
 - how to initialize on include?